 Because finding what fulfills us can seem like a moving target, paying attention to our most affirming experiences becomes essential.
 In the workplace, this translates to questions like: When have I felt most energized and effective in collaborative work?
 What conditions supported that?
 How can I create more of those conditions in future scenarios?

-Put Your Feelers Out: The Call to Explore
+The Call to Explore

 Expanding Horizons Through Inner Work